 50. Power of Commission to make General Orders

-(1) In this Division “Commission” means Commission in Court Session.
+(1) In this Division Commission means Commission in Court Session.

 (2) Subject to this Act, the Commission may, of its own motion or on the application of the Council, the Chamber, the Mines and Metals Association or the Minister —